 Open your Terminal and execute the following command to install Homebrew.
 With Homebrew, installing the other tools becomes simpler.

 Once Homebrew is installed, execute the command below to install Git.

 Finally, install Grunt by running the command below:

 npm install -g grunt-cli

-Before we are able to customize the jQuery, we need to clone it from the Github repo by running this command in the Terminal.
+Before customizing jQuery, we need to clone it from the GitHub repository.
+Execute the following command in the Terminal:

 git clone git://github.com/jquery/jquery.git

-You should then find a new folder named jquery created under your user folder.
-Navigate to that directory using this command.
+A new folder named jquery will be created in your user directory.
+Navigate to this directory with the command:

-To exclude multiple modules, separate each module with a comma, for example:
+To exclude multiple modules, list each module separated by a comma, like so:

 Excluding multiple modules will further reduce the jQuery file size.
 In this instance, it’s been reduced to just 207kb.